-Classrooms are open for community visitations the first Wednesday of each month between the hours of 8:30 and 9:30 (except during the state testing window).
+Classrooms are open for community visitations the second Tuesday of each month between the hours of 10 and 11 (except during the state testing window).
 Community members wishing to visit Matsumoto School must sign in and wear special name badges.

 To ensure student safety, pets are not allowed in areas where children are likely to be present.

 - Breakfast and lunch are available daily at no charge.
 Students must request their meal from their teacher at the beginning of each day.

 - Families are encouraged to complete an application for free and reduced lunch.
 Families that are eligible qualify for additional supports and resources.
 They also allow the district to seek additional funding for school meals.
 Families can apply online by visiting our district website.